Kvaara/NOVAR_Clothing/README.md

 This project itself is a lot like an e-commerce website where you could buy clothing & accessories.
 The payment would be done through [Stripe](https://stripe.com/en-fi).

-> Note: project is still in development!
-The development is about 75% done.
+> Note: ~~project is still in development!
+The development is about 75% done.~~ The project is now 100% done!
+I might do some improvements in the future but for now this has been a fun project.

 **However, the application is production ready (to an extent) and can be found on Heroku:**